What happens if you’re in an accident and the other driver was playing Pokémon Go?

 In a separate incident, another Pokémon Go player was surprised upon discovering a dead body while playing.
 In yet another incident, an Uber driver named Alex Ramirez was discovered to be live-streaming video of himself playing Pokémon Go while driving for Uber.
 Ramirez got temporarily suspended when Uber received numerous complaints from his viewers regarding his distracted driving

-Here at Elrod Pope Law Firm, we know people are never going to stop playing games on their phones.
+Here at Elrod Pope Accident & Injury Attorneys, we know people are never going to stop playing games on their phones.
 But everyone still has a responsibility to act safely and carefully, and that means putting the phone down while you’re driving.
 If you’ve been injured by someone who wasn’t following this simple rule, contact us today for a free consultation about your right to compensation.